MicroFocus/leanft-selenium-js-sdk/README.md

 #### By.attributes

 Returns a new locator that enables finding elements based on their attributes (one or more).
-Attributes values can be defined using regular expressions.
+Attribute values can be defined using regular expressions.

 #### By.styles